Huegoxaga/notes/algorithm/ml.md

 - It is used for regression problems
 - It split the datapoints into groups based on the independent variables of a data point.
-- It uses an information entripy algorithm to optimaize the split.
+- It uses an information entropy algorithm to optimaize the split, each split will essentially add information to the dataset
 - Each one of the split is called a leaf.
-  - Each of the final split is called the terminal leaf.
+  - Each of the final split is called the terminal leaf
+  - Terminal leaf is a result of a combination of final split sections from each independent variable
 - A decision tree is a binary tree structure, each node check if one of the independent variable is greater or smaller than a certain value.
   - Nodes from the same depth are dealing with the same independent variable.
 - The split add information to the datapoint and group them.